 - The main business use cases it addresses.

 - The benefits it brings with a focus, when applicable, on the specific market verticals.

 - The main challenges to adoption that organizations must take into consideration when deploying any of those cybersecurity technology trends.

 Cybersecurity innovation is a key contributor to the success of the digital revolution as we know it today.
-And undoubtful, it will continue to be a key foundation for safe and secure adoption of future technology trends such as quantum, edge & swarm computing, Ethical AI, immersive experience.
+And undoubtful, it will continue to be a key foundation for safe and secure adoption of future technology trends such as quantum, edge & swarm computing, ethical AI and immersive experience.

-We hope the Atos Cyber Tech Radar will help you navigate the breadth of cybersecurity technologies and support you in refining the cybersecurity strategy of your organization.
+Our Cyber Tech Radar aims to help you navigate the breadth of cybersecurity technologies and support you in refining the cybersecurity strategy of your organization.

 Aleksander Pawlicki, Allen Moffett, Amalia Lin, Ana Bura, Andrei Chipaila, Andrei Dumbrava, Angel Polamaro, Boubacar Camara, Christian Radu , Cleiton Lenkiu, Dan Schaupner, Dragos Pelian-Popa, Ernesto Parodi, Farah Rigal, Gabriel Priceputu, Gabriela Gorzycka, Geert Fieremans, Ivana Getia, Laurence Begou, Lia Predut, Marc Llanes, Marcin Krysinski, Marco Gruber, Marcus Lahm, Mihai Belu, Mircea Avram, Mohan Ayare, Nitin Kulkarni, Philippe Bodden, Raul Salagean, Reli Arras, Thierry Winter, Vali Pop, Vasco Gomes, Vinod Vasudevan, Wojciech Bohatyrewicz, Zeina Zakhour.